spear-ai/hackthemachine-unmanned-track-3/README.md

 - `yarn cdk diff`        compare deployed stack with current state
 - `yarn cdk docs`        open CDK documentation
 - `yarn cdk destroy`     destroy stack

+# Model

+Add a `.wandb_api_key` to the root of the project.
+You can register an API key at [Weights & Biases](https://wandb.ai/site).

+### Commands

+Commands are stored in the scripts section of `./package.json`:

+- `yarn model:environment:generate` Generate model environments
+- `yarn model:train`                Train model

 ## Website